 - Repeat as many times as it takes until you’re convinced that the fourth string is perfectly in tune.

-- When you tune the second string, you need to first play the 4th fret of the third string (not the 5th, like every other string).
+- When you tune the second string (B string), you need to first play the fourth fret (4th fret) of the third G string (not the 5th, like every other string).

 - And return to the 5th fret on the second string to tune the open first string.